-There are two broad types of change that can be made within Salesforce:
+There are two broad types of change you can make within Salesforce:

-In this article we'll focus on code changes, what they are, and how they are made.
+In this article, we'll focus on code changes: what they are and how you can make them.

 What is a code change?

-Some customisations require more complexity than can be achieved via declarative changes.
-They may require writing custom logic which triggers complex workflows, or custom integrations to perform automated tasks outside of Salesforce.
+Some customizations require more complexity than can be achieved by declarative changes.
+For example, they may require writing custom logic that triggers complex workflows, or custom integrations to perform automated tasks outside of Salesforce.